AIBN research leaders

-Since he joined AIBN in 2010, Professor Yu has attracted four ARC grants and funding from Cancer Council Queensland; and the Queensland Government’s Research Partnership Project, with a total of more than $6.2 million in three years.
-Before he joined AIBN, he attracted 12 grants from the National Science Foundation of China; the Chinese Ministry of Science and Technology; the Chinese Education Ministry; and Shanghai Government.
+Professor Yu has attracted five Discovery Projects, two Linkage Projects and two Linkage Infrastructure Equipment and Facilities grants from the ARC, and grants from from the Cancer Council Queensland; Queensland Government, Cotton Research and Development Corporation and other funding agencies.
+He has undertaken a number of collaborative projects with commercial partners.
+Before he joined AIBN in 2010, he attracted 12 grants from the National Science Foundation of China; the Chinese Ministry of Science and Technology; the Chinese Education Ministry; and Shanghai Government.
 Professor Yu is a referee for more than 50 international journals.
 He is a reviewer for the ARC and NHMRC; and a grants peer review panel member for the NHMRC in 2012.

 Awards and plenaries

 Professor Yu is an ARC Future Fellow (2009).
-He is the recipient of the 2009 Innovation Award of the Chemistry Academy of China; the 2009 Young Scientist Award of the Ceramic Society of China; the 2005 New Century Scientist Award from the Chinese Ministry of Education; and the 2004 Young Scientist Award from the Chemistry Academy of China.
+He is the recipient of the 2015 Le Févre Memorial Prize for Chemistry (The Australian Academy of Science), 2015 UQ Vice-Chancellor’s Research Focused Fellowship, 2009 Innovation Award of the Chemistry Academy of China; the 2009 Young Scientist Award of the Ceramic Society of China; the 2005 New Century Scientist Award from the Chinese Ministry of Education; and the 2004 Young Scientist Award from the Chemistry Academy of China.
 Professor Yu received the National Excellent Doctoral Dissertation Award in China (2004); the second prize of the National Science Award of China (2004); and the Shanghai Science & Technology Progress Award (2002).
 He has been invited to give more than 30 plenary, keynote and invited talks.

 Key publications for the past five years